-Neonatal-onset multisystem autoinflammatory disease tends to cause joint and limb deformities, facial deformities, chronic meningitis, cerebral atrophy, delayed development, and amyloidosis, in addition to fever and a migratory urticarial rash.
-As many as 20% of patients die by age 20.
+Neonatal-onset multisystem autoinflammatory disease (NOMID) tends to cause joint and limb deformities, facial deformities, chronic aseptic meningitis, cerebral atrophy, uveitis, papillary edema, delayed development, and amyloidosis, in addition to fever and a migratory urticarial rash.
+As many as 20% of patients die by age 20 if untreated.

 Proposed diagnostic criteria for CAPS include increased markers of inflammation and at least 2 of the following:

 These criteria have a sensitivity of 81% and specificity of 94% (1).

 1. Lachmann HJ, Kone-Paut I, Kuemmerle-Deschner JB, et al: Use of canakinumab in the cryopyrin-associated periodic syndrome.
 N Engl J Med 360(23):2416–2425, 2009. doi: 10.1056/NEJMoa0810787.

 2. Sibley CH, Plass N, Snow J, et al: Sustained response and prevention of damage progression in patients with neonatal-onset multisystem inflammatory disease treated with anakinra: A cohort study to determine three- and five-year outcomes.
 Arthritis Rheum 64(7):2375–2386, 2012. doi: 10.1002/art.34409.